-- Insert Blu Ray DVD into player.
-The disk will begin to load automatically.
-TV screen will typically show "READING" or "LOADING". - The DVD may load directly to the main title/menu screen or it may begin to play previews.
-You may be able to skip previews if desired by pressing the Advance button until you see the main menu screen. - When the main menu screen appears, use the arrow buttons on the remote to select the desired entry and press the ENTER or PLAY buttons on the Blu Ray DVD Player remote (or "Play" button on DVD Player) to begin playing the feature. - Volume is adjusted with the DVD remote or volume control on DVD Player.
+- Press the Function "F" button repeatedly on the Home Theater System to get to HOME on the TV. - 5.
+Insert Blu-ray or DVD into player.
+Blu-ray or DVD will begin to load automatically.
+The Home Theater System screen will typically show "LOADING". - 6.
+The Blu-ray or DVD may load directly to the main title/menu screen or it may begin to play previews.
+You may be able to skip previews if desired by pressing the chapter "skip" button on the Home Theater System remote until you see the main menu screen. - 7.
+When the main menu screen appears, use the arrow buttons on the Home Theater System remote to select the desired entry or press the ENTER or PLAY buttons on the

+- Home Theater System remote (or "Play" button on Home Theater System) to begin playing the feature. - 8.
+Volume is adjusted with the Home Theater System remote or volume control knob on front panel of the Home Theater System.

-TV Sound through Home Theater Speakers (Lounge TV Only)
+TV Sound through the Home Theater Speakers (Lounge TV Only)